-Serious malpractice may involve governors, managers, colleagues / clients or suppliers of goods and services to the organisation.
+Serious malpractice may involve governors, managers, colleagues, clients or suppliers of goods and services to the organisation.
 Therefore, WGSF has introduced this policy to enable staff to raise concerns, which are in the public interest, through internal procedures.

-This policy applies to all school staff, including full and part time, casual, temporary and substitute staff, and to individuals undertaking work experience within the Foundation / WGSF.
+This policy applies to all school staff, including full and part time, casual, temporary and substitute staff, and to individuals undertaking work experience within WGSF.

-Disclosures made under this procedure will be monitored for statistical purposes as required under the PIDA.
+Disclosures made under this procedure will be monitored by HR for statistical purposes as required under the PIDA.
 Details of any disclosure remain confidential.

-The School Heads are the first point of contact for whistleblowing queries.
-In the event that the allegation is related to a Head, then issues will be raised with the Chair of the Governing Body, Green House, Governors' Office, 158 Northgate, Wakefield, WF1 3UF.
-T. 01924 231600.
+The School Heads or the Director of Finance and Operations are the first point of contact for whistleblowing queries.
+In the event that the concern is related to a Head, then concerns should be raised with the Chair of the Governing Body, Governors' Office, 158 Northgate, Wakefield, WF1 3UF.
+T: 01924 231600.